 - Public four-year colleges charge, on average, $8,655 per year in tuition and fees for in-state students.

 - Public four-year colleges charge, on average, $21,706 per year in tuition and fees for out-of-state students.

 - Private nonprofit four-year colleges charge, on average, $29,056 per year in tuition and fees.

-Of course, Mr. Bernanke (and Ms. Yellen) would point out that, with a healthy dose of Core Inflation (extended of course to wages), those debt-burdened college grads will pay down the loans with inflated dollars.
+Of course, Ms. Yellen would point out that, with a healthy dose of Core Inflation (extended of course to wages), those debt-burdened college grads will pay down the loans with inflated dollars.